dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

     We won't dwell on what this code means, but it essentially initializes our carousel, without this, nothing happens.

 12. Now go back to the web browser and load this page, you should see a fancy looking carousel.
-Not bad with only a little bit of code.
+You may need to click and drag to switch between slides.
+Not bad with only a little bit of code!
 Feel free to try out the other types of carousels, such as the slider carousel.